torvalds/linux/Documentation/virt/hyperv/overview.rst

 32-bit and 64-bit
 -----------------
-On x86/x64, Hyper-V supports 32-bit and 64-bit guests, and Linux will build and run in either version.
+On x86/x64, Hyper-V supports 32-bit and 64-bit guests, and GNU/Linux
+will build and run in either version.
 While the 32-bit version is expected to work, it is used rarely and may suffer from undetected regressions.